 Activity Centres place type

-The Strategic framework outlines the 20-year vision for growth and development in the Moreton Bay Region.
-It divides the region into 13 place types.
-These place types explain the level of growth and form of development that is expected in different neighbourhoods and communities throughout the Moreton Bay Region.
+The Strategic framework outlines the 20-year vision for growth and development in Moreton Bay.
+It divides the City into 13 place types.
+These place types explain the level of growth and form of development that is expected in different neighbourhoods and communities throughout Moreton Bay.
 Activity centres is one of these 13 place types.

 Council’s vision is that Activity Centres be compact, vibrant and dynamic locations accommodating employment, education, community and commercial uses and housing.
 The primary purpose of Activity Centres is to provide opportunities for social interaction and economic exchange and increase localised employment.

-To achieve this vision Activity Centres within the region need to:
+To achieve this vision Activity Centres within the City need to:

 Where can I find an Activity Centre?

-Higher order Activity Centres in the Moreton Bay Region include Caboolture, Morayfield, Strathpine, Redcliffe and North Lakes.
+Higher order Activity Centres in Moreton Bay include Caboolture, Morayfield, Strathpine, Redcliffe and North Lakes.
 These Activity Centres are also recognised in the South East Queensland Regional Plan.

 District Activity Centres include Albany Creek, Arana Hills, Bellara, Burpengary, Caboolture West, Deception Bay, Kallangur, Margate, Petrie, Rothwell and Warner.